 Russia says US-led coalition colludes with IS in Syria

-The Russian military has accused the U.S.-led coalition in Syria of providing safe corridors for the Islamic State group to leave the area around its stronghold of Raqqa.
-Col. Gen.
+Colonel General Sergei Surovikin, Commander of the Russian forces in Syria and Col Gen Sergei Rudskoi of the Russian General Staff, attend a briefing.
+The Russian military has accused the US-led coalition in Syria of providing safe corridors for the Islamic State group to leave the area around its stronghold of Raqqa.

 Discussions